USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-3. If submissionType is "DataImage5Copy" or "Hybrid", then registered and non-registered Generators are valid and the
+3. If `submissionType` is `DataImage5Copy` or `Hybrid`, then registered and non-registered Generators are valid and the
-   following cases are possible for the Generator SiteIDand Generator Information:
+   following cases are possible for the Generator SiteID and Generator Information:

    3.1.
 If the Generator is registered in RCRAInfo and service requester does not intend to provide different (than
    registered) Site Information, then only the epaSiteId shall be provided.
 All site information will be obtained from